mahes-a/StagingBuild/README.md

   -  For example , If the table to be ingested has CDC has the change capture mechanism then CDC Ingestion and Bronze layer curation notebook is executed

-- The Orchestration pipeline executes the ingestion and curation in a parrallel fashion for each table to ingested
+- The Orchestration pipeline executes the ingestion and curation in a parallel fashion for each table to ingested

 ## Prerequisites